Houston vs Miami (FL) Players to Watch - Sweet 16

 Houston Players to Watch

+Sasser is tops on his team in points per game (16.9), and also posts 2.8 rebounds and 3.1 assists.
+Defensively, he delivers 1.6 steals and 0.2 blocked shots.

+J'wan Roberts posts a team-best 7.8 rebounds per contest.
+In addition, he's registering 10.3 points and 1.2 assists, shooting 61.5% from the floor.

-Sasser puts up 16.9 points and 3.1 assists per contest -- both team highs.
-He is also putting up 2.8 rebounds, shooting 44.1% from the field and 38.8% from beyond the arc with 2.7 made 3-pointers per contest.
+Jamal Shead puts up a team-best 5.4 assists per contest.
+He is also averaging 10.4 points and 3 rebounds, shooting 41.1% from the field and 31.4% from beyond the arc with 1.2 made 3-pointers per game.

-J'wan Roberts leads the Cougars at 7.8 rebounds per game, while also averaging 1.2 assists and 10.3 points.

-Jamal Shead leads the Cougars at 5.4 assists per contest, while also posting 3 rebounds and 10.4 points.

 Miami (FL) Players to Watch

-Omier is averaging a team-leading 10.1 rebounds per contest.
-And he is delivering 13.4 points and 1.2 assists, making 58% of his shots from the floor.

-The Hurricanes get 15.1 points, 6.2 rebounds and 2.6 assists per game from Jordan Miller.
+Jordan Miller gets the Hurricanes 15.1 points, 6.2 rebounds and 2.6 assists per contest.
+He also averages 1.3 steals and 0.4 blocked shots.

-Nijel Pack gets the Hurricanes 13.4 points, 2.8 rebounds and 2.4 assists per game.
-He also averages 1 steal and 0.2 blocked shots.
+Nijel Pack gets the Hurricanes 13.4 points, 2.8 rebounds and 2.4 assists per contest.
+He also posts 1 steal and 0.2 blocked shots.

-Wooga Poplar is averaging 8.4 points, 3.2 rebounds and 1.5 assists per contest, making 47.7% of his shots from the field and 40.2% from beyond the arc, with 1.1 triples per contest.
+Wooga Poplar gets the Hurricanes 8.4 points, 3.2 rebounds and 1.5 assists per game.
+He also posts 1.1 steals and 0.2 blocked shots.

 Houston Top Performers (Last 10 Games)